 The danger of such an extreme imbalance of power is that it could turn the Internet from a tool of freedom into a weapon of oppression.
 Imagine how this would have amplified the terrible powers of the worst regimes of the 20th century.
 Power corrupts, and absolute power corrupts absolutely.

 As renowned security expert Bruce Schneier puts it:

 We need to take back the internet, and by we, I mean the engineering community.

-A rare minority of would-be heros have the right combination of skills, means and motivation to fight back.
-Imagine if we could bottle up their IT superpowers and mass produce it into secure, convenient solutions mere mortals could use.
-Even experts would benefit.
-Discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.
+A rare few of us have the right combination of skills, means and motivation to resist.
+FLOSS can be part of the solution but adoption is limited as long as proprietary alternatives are easier to use.
+Unfortunately discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.

 GitHub Issue tracker and Development Wiki

 - Issue tracking: helps us keep track of new apps, bugs, and feature requests.

 - Development wiki: we use this as a distributed whiteboard (e.g., ideas for new apps)